Dogs in Hats, Beer for Breakfast on Football’s Holiest Day

-Fans turned testy when police turned off the video, trying to disperse the crowd and make way for late-arriving ticket holders.
+Fans turned testy when stadium workers shut off the video, trying to disperse the crowd and make way for late-arriving ticket holders.

 At halftime, a huge mechanical arm dropped singer Diana Ross into a cloud of smoke on an elevated platform.

-Hundreds of dancers surrounded Ross, who rose some 20 feet into the air on the platform an elevated platform while fireworks blasted around her.
-The crowd roared its approval as a helicopter landed at midfield to ferry Ross away.
-The singer perched in the aircraft's open door, waving and blowing kisses as another round of fireworks reverberated across the stadium.
+Hundreds of dancers surrounded Ross, who rose some 20 feet into the air on an elevated platform while fireworks blasted around her.
+The crowd roared its approval as a helicopter landed at mid-field to ferry Ross away.
+The singer perched in the aircraft’s open door, waving and blowing kisses as another round of fireworks reverberated across the stadium.

 Outside the stadium before the game, vendors hawked hats and T-shirts and fans seeking seats carried signs reading ``Pretty please″ and paced the pavement mumbling ``Tickets, tickets, tickets.″

 Prices plunged as kickoff approached and fans were peeling off only three $100 bills _ down drastically from the reported $1,500 tickets were fetching a week ago.